Towards chemical accuracy for chemi- and physisorption with an efficient density functional: Results

 The binding energy curves of graphene adsorbed on Ni surface calculated using: RPBE+D3, BEEF-vdW, and Opt(MS+rVV10), are shown in Figure \ref{fig:Bivatiate_graphene_Ni}(b).
 These functionals were chosen as representative vdW corrected functionals that exhibit good balance between chemi- and physisorption in Figure \ref{fig:Bivatiate_graphene_Ni}(a).
 The binding curves for BEEF-vdW and RPA@PBE are taken from Refs \citenum{shepard2019first} and \citenum{olsen2011dispersive}, respectively.
 Low-energy electron diffraction (LEED)\cite{gamo1997atomic} experiments measure the equilibrium separation of the graphene sheet on Ni(111) as $2.11\pm 0.07$ \r{A}, which is shown in Figure \ref{fig:Bivatiate_graphene_Ni}(b) as vertical dashed blue line with highlighted uncertainty.
 The corresponding binding energy has been measured by auger spectroscopy \cite{shelton1974equilibrium, janthon2013theoretical} as $74\pm8.1$ meV, illustrated by the horizontal dashed blue line with highlighted uncertainty.

 Figure \ref{fig:Bivatiate_graphene_Ni}(b) shows that RPA@PBE predicts a chemisorption minimum with both the equilibrium position and the binding energy in good agreement with experimental data.
 Several studies and RPA@PBE support that graphene on Ni(111) has an additional minimum due to strong chemical and physical adsorption present in the graphene on Ni(111) system \cite{olsen2011dispersive, shelton1974equilibrium, janthon2013theoretical}.
 BEEF-vdW accurately predicts chemisorption separation distance, though the binding energy is greatly underestimated.
 Surprisingly, BEEF-vdW predicts a long-range physisorption minimum that is much deeper than its chemisorption minimum.
 Furthermore, RPBE+D3 shows a clear physisorption minimum at the expected separation, but the short-range chemisorption minimum is absent.
 Finally, the newly optimized Opt(MS+rVV10) functional agrees well by having a double minimum similar to RPA@PBE.
-Even though the binding energy predicted by the Opt(MS+rVV10) is slightly higher than the RPA@PBE and experimental uncertainties, the minimum intermolecular distance of chemisorption and physisorption along with the binding energies show the closest agreement to the benchmark and experimental data.
+Even though the binding energy predicted by the Opt(MS+rVV10) is slightly higher than the RPA@PBE and experimental uncertainties, the minimum intermolecular distance of chemisorption and physisorption along with the binding energies show the closest agreement to the benchmark and experimental data. {Even though the binding energy predicted by the Opt(MS+rVV10) is slightly higher than the RPA@PBE and experimental uncertainties, the minimum intermolecular distance of chemisorption and physisorption along with the binding energies show the closest agreement to the benchmark and experimental data.
+While our approach does not explicitly include many-body dispersion effects as implemented in advanced methods \cite{liu2012benzene,liu2014modeling}, the concurrent optimization of both the semilocal MS functional and rVV10 parameters may implicitly capture some collective effects.
+The MS2 meta-GGA's known ability to partially capture intermediate-range vdW interactions \cite{MS2_2}, combined with surface-specific parameterization, allows for some incorporation of the cooperative electronic response that characterizes many-body effects.
+In terms of computational efficiency, RPBE+D3 is the fastest among the tested vdW-corrected functionals.
+Opt(MS+rVV10) is approximately twice as expensive as RPBE+D3, whereas BEEF-vdW and SCAN+rVV10 are about four times more expensive.
+This trade-off between accuracy and computational cost may be an important consideration for large-scale or high-throughput studies.}